Oregon State out of women’s Top 25; Stanford still No. 1

 The Beavers had the seventh-longest active streak, being ranked for 76 consecutive weeks dating to Dec.
 19, 2016.
 Oregon State lost its lone game last week, falling to Washington State and dropping out of the poll from No. 21.

 While the Beavers’ streak is over, Stanford remained No. 1 for the third consecutive week.
 Tara VanDerveer became the winningest coach in women’s basketball history, passing the late Pat Summitt, with her 1,099th victory.
 VanDerveer got her 1,100th victory on Saturday, beating Southern Cal.
-The Cardinal visit No. 10 UCLA on Monday night.
+Stanford had its toughest game of the season on Monday, pulling away from 10th-ranked UCLA in the fourth quarter to win 61-49.

 Stanford received 26 of 30 first-place votes from a media panel.
 Louisville, UConn, North Carolina State and South Carolina followed the Cardinal again in the poll.
 Connecticut holds the longest active streak of being ranked, with 515 consecutive Top 25 appearances.